nyu-dh/website/source/_news/2024-06-05-manifold-spotlight-gordon.md

 tags:
 - manifold
 abstract: |
-  Learn more about "Women's Studies at NYU", a new publication on NYU Manifold and Zuri's experience producing it.
+  Learn more about <i>Women's Studies at NYU</i>, a new publication on NYU Manifold and Zuri's experience producing it.
 ---

 <article class="message is-success mb-12" style="max-width:800px">